HL7/v2-to-fhir/tank/ig-data/input/includes/segment_mapping.md

 * HL7 v2
    * Sort Order
       * See the [General Guidelines](mapping_guidelines.html#general-format)
+      * If a FHIR attribute is required but there is no v2 element to map from, the sort order is "0".
    * Identifier
       * Contains the formal Segment Name and Field Sequence according to the base standard using "-" as the delimiter.
+      * If the Sort Order is "0" this cell will be set to "Implied".
    * Name
       * The formal name of the field in the most current published version
    * Data Type